 Azure Active Directory Identity Protection

-These risk-based policies, in addition to other conditional access controls provided by Azure Active Directory and EMS, can automatically block or offer adaptive remediation actions that include password resets and multi-factor authentication enforcement.
+These risk-based policies, in addition to other conditional access controls that are provided by Azure Active Directory and EMS, can automatically block or offer adaptive remediation actions that include password resets and multi-factor authentication enforcement.

-Identity Protection's capabilities
+Identity Protection capabilities

 Azure Active Directory Identity Protection is more than a monitoring and reporting tool.
 To protect your organization's identities, you can configure risk-based policies that automatically respond to detected issues when a specified risk level has been reached.
 These policies, in addition to other conditional access controls provided by Azure Active Directory and EMS, can either automatically block or initiate adaptive remediation actions including password resets and multi-factor authentication enforcement.